cmilly21/React-Messenger-App/README.md

 ## To Do List

-+ Messages dashboard messages reset when a new user connects while you are logged in on message dashboard
++ Add/Delete friends from a 'User' model
 + Private chat functionality
-	+ Active User list side bar changes chat when you click user
+	+ Active User list side bar changes/makes a new chat when you click and 'activerUser'
-	+ Need to add socket.io to emit private messages

 colors: